mvstermind/commit-reminder/README.md

 ## todo
-- parse json
+- parse json [x]
-- get an option to notify to commit
+- get an option to notify to commit []
-- add option to set how often to get reminded
-- add config to save persons username
+- add config to save persons username []

+## optional
+- add flag for making nicer output